 Alston and the North Pennines

-Alston in the North Pennines is surrounded by a unique landscape of moorland, hills, rivers and waterfalls and is England's highest market town.
-This intriguing town with its cobbled streets and fascinating nooks and crannies was the location for ITV's productions of Jane Eyre and Oliver Twist.
+Alston in the North Pennines is surrounded by a unique landscape of moorland, hills, rivers and waterfalls and is one of England's highest market towns (being about 1,000 feet above sea level).

 Enjoy marvellous views over the Eden Valley, Lake District hills and Scottish borders as you climb up to Alston via Hartside, a route named as one of the World's Top Ten Most Scenic drives by the AA.

 The North Pennines used to be one of the wealthiest lead mining centres in Europe and the nearby Roman fort of Whitley Castle (Epiacum) was sited to control and protect the lead mines there.

 St Augustine's Church in Alston was built in 1869, but records show a church has existed on the site since 1145 AD.
 Inside the church is an interesting clock, brought from Dilston Hall, the home of the Earl of Derwentwater.